mudspringhiker/externalMongo/README.md

-## Instructions/Example of Configuring MongoDB Deployed in OCP and Using it for MAS in Another OCP Cluster
+## Instructions/Example of Configuring MongoDB Deployed in OCP and Using it for Installing MAS in Another OCP Cluster

 ### Contents